Pterostylis barbata

-Pterostylis barbata, commonly known as the western bearded greenhood or bird orchid is a species of orchid endemic to the south-west of Western Australia.
+Pterostylis barbata, commonly known as western bearded greenhood or bird orchid is a species of orchid endemic to the south-west of Western Australia.
 Flowering plants have a rosette of leaves at the base of the plant and a single translucent white flower with dark green veins on a flowering stem with up to 20 stem leaves.
 It is one of a number of bearded orchids, some of which have yet to be formally described, all of which have a distinctive feather-like labellum.

 Description

 Pterostylis barbata is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of stalkless, pointed leaves.
 Flowering plants have a similar rosette and between ten and twenty stem leaves.
 The leaves are 15-45 mm long, 10-12 mm wide and dark green with pale areas.
 There is usually only a single flower 55-65 mm long and 12-14 mm wide on a flowering stem 200-350 mm tall.
 The flower leans slightly forward and is shiny, pale translucent green with darker green veins and purple-brown markings at the front.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column and the dorsal sepal has a thin point 10-15 mm long.
 The lateral sepals are joined at their bases which are dark reddish and the free part is narrow, green and 25-30 mm long.
 The labellum is 22-25 mm long and feather-like with a few pale yellow, thread-like branches and a dark brown knob on the end.
 Flowering occurs from July to September.